srabhine/srabhine/README.md

 - 👋 Hi, I’m @srabhine
-- 👀 I’m interested in Dtascinces and Quantitative finance
+- 👀 I’m interested in Datasciences and Quantitative Finance
-- 🌱 I’m currently learning Quantitative finance and engeneering
+- 🌱 I’m currently learning Quantitative finance and Engeneering
 - 💞️ I’m looking to collaborate on Finance project combined with data sciences
 - 📫 How to reach me: Mail -> s.rabhine@gmail.com